 - Locked Inventory.

 NDR full form is Non Delivery Report.
 The term NDR meaning in logistics is undelivered shipment or delivery attempt failure generated by the courier partner.

 With NDR on hand, the seller has two alternatives to take action on, either make a re-attempt for the delivery or mark the shipment directly as RTO.

 Purpose of NDR

-Reducing RTO is the primary purpose of NDR.
+Reducing Return to origin in courier is the primary purpose of NDR.
 An increase in maximum successful deliveries as possible is the main goal.

 How automated NDR management reduces RTO?

 NDR is observed, so that action against the undelivered shipments (due to any reason) can be taken, by taking a follow-up from the customers for the re-attempt of delivery and their available time for the same.

 The automated non-delivery follow-ups have made the communication better and proactive between the seller, customer, and courier partner.